jennybc/happy-git-with-r/11_connect-credential-caching.Rmd

 I find HTTPS easier to get working quickly.
 [It is what GitHub recommends](https://stackoverflow.com/a/11041782/2825349), presumably for exactly the same reasons.
 I started with HTTPS, but eventually swiched over to SSH.
 Either is fine and you can change your mind later.

-I do not explain all the [shell](http://stat545.com/git09_shell.html) and Git commands in detail.
+I do not explain all the shell (Appendix \@ref(shell)) and Git commands in detail.
 This is a black box diagnostic / configuration exercise.

 ## Get a test repository